make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [akop](https://github.com/akop) for contributing support for Ledvance Smart+ Planon plus backlight.
 - [vytux-com](https://github.com/vytux-com) for contributing support for 3A Nue 3 speed fan and light controller.
 - [nicolas-sora](https://github.com/nicolas-sora) for assisting with support for Wasserstein AquaPal water monitor.
+- [theqz](https://github.com/theqz) for assisting with support for A03 siren.